Applying to our School Direct courses during COVID-19

 We have made the decision to close salaried courses as our schools cannot interview during this time.

 UCAS notice regarding guidelines for default dates:

-Changes to decline by default (DBD) and reject by default (RBD) dates.
+Further changes to decline by default (DBD) and reject by default (RBD) dates

-Below are details of what this means for UCAS Teacher Training applicants, based on where they are in the application cycle.
+Below are details of what this means for applicants, based on where they are in the application cycle.

 - Track will show the extended dates for applicants, but this may take around seven days to update.
-We’re also telling them about this change by email, so they have the information straightaway.
+We ’re also telling affected applicants about this change by email.

-- You’ll have an extra four weeks to make decisions for these applicants.
+- You’ll have an extra six weeks to make decisions for these applicants.

 - The RBD dates will be updated in Track and web-link.

-- We will email these applicants, telling them to check Track to see the new RBD date.
+- We will email affected applicants, asking them to check Track to see the new RBD date.